umeranjum17/cognify/docs/debug_logging.md

 # Debug Logging Guide

 ## Overview
-The app has been configured to reduce excessive logging by default.
-Only warnings and errors are shown in normal operation.
+The app has been optimized to reduce excessive logging by default.
+Only warnings and errors are shown in normal operation to improve performance.

+## Performance Improvements
+- **Default behavior**: Only errors and warnings are logged
+- **Verbose mode**: Must be explicitly enabled for detailed debugging
+- **Reduced log noise**: Eliminated most debug print statements
+- **Better performance**: Less logging overhead during normal operation

 ## Enabling Verbose Logging